Butternut Squash Soup | Oven Roasted American Style Recipe

 Calories: 445kcalCarbohydrates: 47gProtein: 8gFat: 29gSaturated Fat: 14gPolyunsaturated Fat: 2gMonounsaturated Fat: 11gCholesterol: 0.1mgSodium: 1349mgPotassium: 1328mgFiber: 8gSugar: 14gVitamin A: 31087IUVitamin C: 53mgCalcium: 198mgIron: 6mg

-Keyword butternut squash, Healthy, soup
+Keyword butternut squash, Butternut Squash Soup, Butternut Squash Soup Recipe, Healthy, soup

 Tried this recipe?Let us know how it was!